Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 # BABD Construction and Analysis

 This project provides the source code for building [BABD-13](https://www.kaggle.com/datasets/lemonx/babd13), which is accessible on Kaggle.
-The research paper for this project, titled [BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis](https://doi.org/10.1109/TIFS.2023.3347894), is available at arXiv.
+The research paper for this project, titled [BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis](https://doi.org/10.1109/TIFS.2023.3347894), published in IEEE Transactions on Information Forensics and Security.
 If you find our work helpful for your research, please consider citing it as:

     @article{xiang2023babd,
       author={Xiang, Yuexin and Lei, Yuchen and Bao, Ding and Li, Tiantian and Yang, Qingqing and Liu, Wenmao and Ren, Wei and Choo, Kim-Kwang Raymond},